alexdevero/alex-devero-blog/blog-archives/archive-18/25-03-19--es6-and-beyond-writing-modern-javascript-pt1.md

-# ES6, ES7, ES8 and Beyond Pt1 – Scope, let, const, var
+# ES6, ES7, ES8 & Writing Modern JavaScript Pt1 - Scope, let, const, var

 Have you ever wondered what is the difference between `var`, `let` and `const`?
 Do you know when to use them?
 And what about scope and hoisting, and why so many JavaScript developers hate `var`?
 Learn about all these topics in this article.
 Master the nuts and bolts of ES6, ES7, ES8.
 Learn how to write modern JavaScript!